katersonnbert/gitnotes/Linux.md

 # Customizing Ubuntu 16

 - open new instance of already open program e.g. Nautilus: middle click or shift+left click on icon in launcher

+# Ubuntu shortcuts making our life easier

+- alt + tab ... switch between open applications in the current workspace
+- alt + ^ ... switch between open windows of the current application in the current workspace